psidex/CustomBangSearch/README.md

 [Demo video](https://youtu.be/q41XyWYLEUM)

-Currently only works if you have Google, Bing, or DuckDuckGo set as your browsers search engine.
+Currently only works if you have Google, Bing, DuckDuckGo, or Qwant set as your browsers search engine.

 ## Options page